NSW Health have indicated that the new Legionella Control Regulations will be released in July 2018.

 - Any existing RMPs will need to be redeveloped.
 All RMPs must follow the NSW Health “Approved Form” template (which includes new concepts such as the system’s risk rating being based on the ratio of surface area to volume of the system).

-- All service reports will need to be completed on the NSW Health “approved form” from mid-March 2018.
+- All service reports will need to be completed on the NSW Health “approved form” from mid-July 2018.
 Details of this form has not been released at this stage.

 - Installation of a unique identification number.